|

 12. Must you stock parts for service?

-13. How much is normal advertising costs for your products?
+13. How much is normal advertising costs for your products or service?

 14. What media?
 How often?
 Seasonal?